Why PS&S Global?

 Our meticulous attention to detail and extensive knowledge in construction budgets, risks and coordination gives PS&S Global a unique position to manage site inspections.
-We will meet with key representatives to determine project objectives, review estimates and monitor milestones and progress, as well as manage all aspects of contract procedures, dispute resolution and safety plans.
+We meet with key representatives to determine project objectives, review estimates and monitor milestones and progress, as well as manage all aspects of contract procedures, dispute resolution and safety plans.

 Site remediation & environmental restoration

 With effective environmental remediation and restoration practices, a project cannot only meet state and federal guidelines, it can exceed them.
 With our expert knowledge of laws and regulations governing distressed sites, as well as environmental regulations, PS&S Global’s highly trained staff can manage a multitude of environmentally-related projects, including remediation and restoration of contaminated sites.

 To learn more in-depth about the breadth of PS&S Global’s services and team capabilities, please do not hesitate to contact us.

 PS&S Global is a Service-Disabled Veteran-Owned Small Business (SDVOSB), certified by the Veterans Administration.
 We target the mission and the people—fully committed to delivering effectively, efficiently and with our partners’ and employees’ best interests in mind.
 We value honesty, loyalty, integrity and leadership.
 The PS&S Global promise is to deliver first-rate project completion meeting your financial, environmental and developmental needs at every level.